opendata-swiss/ckanext-ogdchcommands/README.md

 ckanext-ogdchcommands
 =====================

-CKAN extension for DCAT-AP Switzerland providing commands to run in the background
+CKAN extension for DCAT-AP Switzerland.
+This extension provides two CKAN plugins:

+- `ogdch_cmd`: providing commands to run in the background
+- `ogdch_admin`: admin tools mainly for handeling of solr

 ## Requirements